Germany: Pro-Kurdish protest turns violent in Herne | DW | 15.10.2019

 Police said clashes broke out when the crowd of around 350 people was passing by a kiosk.
 A person inside the kiosk was provoking the column by showing insulting hand gestures.
 A man and a woman inside the kiosk suffered injuries during the subsequent violence.

-According to Germany's Spiegel Online, the organizer was a German man that regularly coordinates demonstrations for different causes in Herne.
+According to Germany's Spiegel Online, the organizer was a German man who regularly coordinates demonstrations for different causes in Herne.

 Authorities described the general mood at the protest as "quite angry."